 1. Your Starter Battery Can Pack Up Anytime

 There was a time when most vehicles came from the factory with manual transmissions.
-With the manual way of shifting gears, it was easy to roll a vehicle down a slope, hop into it, slam the door shut, and as the vehicle gathered momentum down the slope, engage the second gear (with the ignition in the ‘on’ position) and suddenly releasing the clutch.
+With the manual way of shifting gears, it was easy to push a vehicle down a slope, hop into it, slam the door shut, and as the vehicle gathered momentum going down the slope, engage second gear (with the ignition in the ‘on’ position) and by suddenly releasing the clutch, get the engine to fire right up.

 Things have changed now.
-With the bulk of the vehicles on the road now powered by automatic transmissions, you’d be extremely lucky to find a manual transmission that isn’t a truck (or a sub-compact).
+With less than 1% of new cars in the US rolling off the assembly line with a stick, you should count yourself extremely lucky to find a manual transmission car that isn’t a truck (or a sub-compact).

-And, as you know, if your starter battery packs up while in an auto tranny, you’re as good as toast.
+Such changing realities demand a different way of looking at the world…and, as you know, if your starter battery packs up in an auto tranny, you’re as good as toast.

-If I hear you quietly think that you can easily jump a vehicle and be on your way, the next point is for you.
+If I hear you quietly think that you can easily jump your car and be on your way, the next point is for you.

 2. The Pack-up Can Happen in an Isolated Place…

-If you’re banking that with a traditional jumper cable, you can easily get help from a friend, family member, or even a total stranger and be on your way, I want to bring something very important to your attention: starter batteries always have a way of packing up in places where you’re almost guaranteed to be alone and without help.
+If you’re banking that with a traditional jumper cable, you can easily get help from a friend, family member, or even a total stranger and be on your way, let me bring to your attention something very important: starter batteries always have a way of packing up in places where you’re almost guaranteed to be alone and without help.

-The cold winter stretch that you must travel without seeing other vehicles, often, in sub-zero temperatures, the midnight meeting that you must be present and come out of, tired and sleepy; the list is endless.
+The cold winter stretch where you must travel for several miles without seeing other vehicles, often in sub-zero temperatures; the midnight meeting that you must attend and emerge from, tired and sleepy – the list is endless.

-When such an isolated failure happens (pardon the pun), you’re at the mercy of the elements (or whatever holds sway where the failure happened).
+When such an isolated failure happens, you’re at the mercy of the elements (or whatever holds sway where the failure happened).

 3. Helping in the 21st Century Has Gone ‘Smart’

-Fast forward to a few decades later, the very shifting of a vehicle’s transmission is handed by the ECU which stores some form of memory, aided by the starter battery to do its thing.
+Fast forward a few decades, and the very shifting of a vehicle’s transmission is handled by the ECU, which stores some form of memory, aided by the starter battery to do its thing.

-Some vehicles today require you to register, calibrate, or reset a new starter battery that comes into their hoods, making removing a starter battery to help someone start their own vehicle an extremely inconvenient affair.
+Some vehicles today require you to register, calibrate, or reset a new starter battery that comes into their hoods (or trunks), making removing a starter battery to help someone start their vehicle an extremely risky and inconvenient affair.

-This inconvenience doesn’t end with the provision of a jumper cable: instead, it takes a different dimension and brings all manner of risks to the equation – if not done properly.
+This risk and inconvenience don’t end with the provision of a jumper cable; instead, it takes a different dimension and brings all manner of challenges to the equation, if not done properly.

-So, instead of looking like a bad friend or sad family member who won’t help with their starter batteries when friends or loved ones are in need, why not simply purchase a portable jumper and offer it instead when they ask for your starter battery to help move their own vehicles?
+So, instead of looking like a bad friend (or sad family member) who won’t help with their starter batteries when friends or loved ones are in need, why not simply purchase a portable jumper and offer it instead when they ask for your starter battery to help crank their vehicles?

 4. A Battery Tester Is Largely a Guide…